heapwolf/EventVat/README.md

 ```

-m.set(m.random(), 'value'); // creates a random key and assigns it 'value', returns the new key.

 m.ren('key', 'key'); // rename a key, preserve the date/timestamp, returns success bool.

 m.decr('key'); // if the value is numeric, decrement it.